kroshu/kinect_ros/README.md

 ### 4. Moveit with only planning

-As the movit servo node did not have the required functionalities, a solution must be found with the simple moveit node.
-The main problem was that no matter if the exection was blocking or non-blocking, the motion had to be stopped completely before a new goal state could be executed.
+As the moveit servo node did not have the required functionalities, a solution must be found with the simple moveit node.
+The main problem was that no matter if the execution was blocking or non-blocking, the motion had to be stopped completely before a new goal state could be executed.
 Therefore removing the execution part (which is only a fake execution without a real controller) could solve the problem.
 The moveit API allows it to use the results of the planning (inverse kinematics and collision avoidance), so the endpoint for each planning session (a single joint configuration) can be sent to the joint controller for execution.

 This concept successfully eliminated the complete stopping after every new reference, but the movement was still jerky, as consecutive planning sessions could result in very different joint configurations.
 (Because of the 7 degrees of freedom, a huge amount of joint states are possible for a given cartesian position, some of them very far from each other.
 Therefore it is possible that a few joints' rotation will have to change the direction of rotation.)
 This results in a jerky movement, which also takes much longer than it would take if the joint would move linearly.

 To improve this, planning was calculated more times for every reference, and the result closest to the previous on chosen as reference joint state.
 This reduced the jerkiness of the motion, but increased latency, as 5 planning sessions took around 200 ms. The theoretical latency is approximately the sample time of the camera plus the cycle time of the calculations, in this case that is 350 milliseconds.
-In practice, that was bigger, as 5 planning sessions did not result in an optimal solution, only a better one the then previously, so the motion was still longer than it should have been.
+In practice, that was bigger, as 5 planning sessions did not result in an optimal solution, only a better one than the previous, so the motion was still longer than it should have been.
 Besides, the cycle time of the calculations were also bigger then that of the camera, so in some cases the robot arm reached the desired position before the results of the calculations and had to wait, which was also not good visually.

 ### 5. Moveit with only inverse kinematics (follow_endpoint branch)